pingcap/docs-cn/dm/dm-webui-guide.md

 DM WebUI has the following pages:

-- **Dashboard**: Displays the main monitoring information and status information of migration tasks in DM to help you quickly learn the overall running status of migration tasks and the key metrics on latency and performance.
 - **Migration**
     - **Task**: Provides an entry to task creation, and displays the detailed information of each migration task.
 This page helps you monitor, create, delete, and configure migration tasks.
     - **Source**: Configures the information of upstream data source for a migration task.
 On this page, you can manage the upstream configuration in a data migration environment, including creating and deleting upstream configuration, monitoring the task status corresponding to the upstream configuration, and modifying upstream configuration.